MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 | 65280-65534 | Private Use             |
 | 65535       | Standards Action        |

-Apart from the initial contents, the SvcParamKey name MUST NOT start with "key".
+Apart from the initial contents, the SvcParam key name MUST NOT start with "key".

 ### Initial contents {#iana-keys}